From BR Bullpen

 Troy Afenir was a catcher who played four seasons in the major leagues from 1987 to 1992, and played ten seasons in the minor leagues from 1983-1992.

-After being selected a couple of times in 1982 drafts, he went with the Houston Astros in the secondary phase of the January 1983 draft.
+After being selected a couple of times in 1982 drafts, including second overall in the January 1982 amateur draft, he went with the Houston Astros in the secondary phase of the January 1983 amateur draft.
 His minor league career from 1983 to 1988 was in the Astros organization, as he spent 3 1/2 seasons in Single A ball, and 2 1/2 seasons in Double A ball.
 He usually hit under .250, although with some power.

 Alan Ashby was the catcher for the 1987 Houston Astros when Afenir came up for his cup of coffee.
 Afenir hit .300 in 20 at-bats, but didn't stick.
 The next year Ashby, Alex Trevino, and Craig Biggio alternated at the catcher's job for the Astros.